foundriesio/docs/source/porting-guide/pg-spl-kernel.rst

     │   └── <board>.dts
     └── lmp-device-tree.bbappend

-The strategy of using the dts file separate from the Linux Kernel source helps to avoid forking the kernel when including any new dtb, so LmP relies on ``lmp-device-tree`` which is based on the Yocto Project device-tree class.
+The strategy of using the dts file separate from the Linux® Kernel source helps to avoid forking the kernel when including any new dtb, so LmP relies on ``lmp-device-tree`` which is based on the Yocto Project device-tree class.